Battery Ventures

 Series B in 2003

-BladeLogic, prior to its acquisition by BMC in 2008, specialized in data center automation solutions tailored for IT organizations.
-Its offerings facilitated the optimization of IT infrastructure through dynamic policies that connected personnel, management tasks, and configuration data.
-This integration allowed for a more agile and efficient IT environment, addressing the comprehensive lifecycle of data center management.
-BladeLogic served a diverse clientele, including enterprises, service providers, and government agencies, providing the tools necessary for effective data center operations.
+BladeLogic, prior to its acquisition by BMC Software in 2008, specialized in data center automation solutions tailored for IT organizations.
+The company offered integrated software products and services that facilitated comprehensive management of data center operations.
+By leveraging dynamic policies that connect personnel, management tasks, and configuration data, BladeLogic's solutions enabled automatic optimization of IT infrastructure.
+This capability fostered a highly agile and business-driven IT environment, catering to the needs of enterprises, service providers, and government agencies.

 Inkra Networks